cjones6/yesweckn/README.md

 `device = torch.device('cuda:0')`
  in the file src/default_params.py to `device = torch.device('cpu')`

-This version of the code is not compatible with Python 3 and is not compatible with older versions of PyTorch.
+This version of the code is not compatible with older versions of PyTorch.
 The code has not been tested on Windows operating systems.

 Contact
 -----------------